 We realized that the closing of most of these business areas was key to regaining the aspects of the business that we loved, so as of early 2007, we closed the mail order and retail store.

 In our licensed separate commercial kitchen, we are now a wedding and special occasion cake studio, with all items being produced by order only.
-Amy is able to spend more time doing the parts she loves, we were able to complete our family with the adoption of our youngest son fromEthiopiain spring of 2009, and we are able to enjoy life together as a family (a rarity in the food service business!)
+Amy is able to spend more time doing the parts she loves, our house has grown to 5 members, and we are able to enjoy life together as a family (a rarity in the food service business!)

 A word from Amy: